arecords/sl8v-slider-api/docs/API.md

 #### sl8v.api.container()
 * The container the SlideVision slider is initialized on.

-* Most the time is `$('.slidevision-formslider')`.
+* Most of the time is `$('.slidevision-formslider')`.

 #### sl8v.api.slides()
 * This method returns object of the slides with the index as key and the div as value.

 You can iterate over the slides by doing the following:
 ```javascript
 $(sl8v.api.slides()).each(function(index, slide){
   var slideId = $(slide).data('id');